-Current assets increased \$218,818 between years due primarily to an increase in cash and cash equivalents because of an increase in revenues, which was partially offset by a decrease in accounts receivable due to more timely billings and collections of fees to members and other governments for which services are provided.
-Capital assets, net decreased \$25,549 due to depreciation.
-Deferred outflows of resources increased \$897,275 due to an increase in actuarially determined amounts related to the Center's proportionate share of the state-wide net pension liability.
-Current liabilities remained relatively consistent between years.
-Long-term liabilities increased \$1,265,728 due primarily to an increase in the Center's proportionate share of the state-wide net pension liability.
-Deferred inflows of resources decreased \$201,153 due to a decrease in actuarially determined amounts related to the Center's proportionate share of the state-wide net pension liability.
+Current assets increased \$96,377 between years due primarily to an increase in cash and cash equivalents because of an increase in revenues.
+Capital assets, net decreased \$24,625 due to depreciation.
+Deferred outflows of resources increased \$135,056 due to an increase in actuarially determined amounts related to the Center's proportionate share of the state-wide net pension/OPEB liability.
+Current liabilities increased \$35,659 between years due to an increase in accrued wages and benefits.
+Long-term liabilities decreased \$3,070,105 due to a decrease in the Center's proportionate share of the state-wide net pension/OPEB liability.
+Deferred inflows of resources increased \$688,039 due to an increase in actuarially determined amounts related to the Center's proportionate share of the state-wide net pension/OPEB liability.